 98% attendance and above is classed as excellent.
 We hope that this is the figure that most of our children reach which signifies only a couple of days off during the whole academic year.

-Attendance that falls below this percentage is carefully moderated by the Pastoral Manager, Head of School and Education Welfare Officer.
+Attendance that falls below this percentage is carefully moderated by the Pastoral Manager, Principal, and Attendance Officer.

 Children should be on time for school.
 Research shows that lateness has a detrimental effect on children’s self-esteem.
-At 9am the registers are closed.
-Any child arriving after this time will receive a late mark.
-Punctuality like attendance is closely monitored.
+At 9am the registers are taken, any child arriving after this time will receive a late mark.
+At 9:30am registers are closed, any child arriving after this will be given an unauthorised absence mark.
+Punctuality like attendance is closely monitored and unauthorised absence due to lateness will count towards ALL/any unauthorised absences.

 All parents and carers should be onsite and ready to pick up their children when school learning ends at 3:20pm (3:30pm Nursery/Tree Tots)